willgoldby/Atom-Python-Setup-Tutorial/index.md

 <img alt="video" src="assets/change-to-python3-result.gif" width="500" height="375">

-For a more in depth video on this process: [Change Python 2 to Python 3 in Atom](https://discuss.atom.io/t/how-can-i-switch-python-version-for-script/24036/14)
+For a more in depth video on this process, go here: [Change Python 2 to Python 3 in Atom](https://discuss.atom.io/t/how-can-i-switch-python-version-for-script/24036/14)

-## Change hotkeys
+## Change Script's hotkeys

 There are many ways to run a Python script, but the easiest way is to use hot keys.